goktanbr/GMT351_FINALPROJECT/README.md

  > - İzzet ŞARK - 21733232

 ### Project Description:
- > - Build and deploy a python web app with postgreSQL
+ > - Country-based analysis and mapping of covid cases in the world